ioccc-src/winner/tmp/things-todo.md

 Another one crashes in macOS but this is almost certainly because of `mmap(2)`/JIT code with the Apple silicon chip etc.

 - Typo fix ALL markdown files.
-For the README.md files years 1984-1989 have been done (along with the format fixes) except that YYYY/README.md files have not been completed.
-See below item for details on that.
+For the README.md files the entries have all been done (along with format fixes) but the YYYY/README.md files have not been completed.
+See below item for details on that (several items in this file refer to those).

 - Go through all year README.md files: that is 1984/README.md, 1985/README.md and
 so on.
 As of **Mon 16 Oct 11:22:52 UTC 2023** the following years have had a